 Exercises and Rehabilitation – We can provide you with a tailored exercise programme focusing on your needs in order to maintain/improve both strength and mobility

-Ergonomic and postural advice – Can help you manage your day to day activities whether you’re sitting at a desk or trying to get a good night’s sleep.
+Ergonomic and postural advice – This can help you manage your day-to-day activities whether you’re sitting at a desk or trying to get a good night’s sleep.

 Ultrasound Therapy – Can speed up and optimise the healing process.